cfclrk/markdown-xwidget/README.md

 1. **Emacs xwidget support**

-   This package displays rendered markdown in an xwidget (a embedded chromium browser), which only works if your Emacs was compiled `--with-xwidgets`.
+   This package displays rendered markdown in an xwidget (an embedded browser), which only works if your Emacs was compiled `--with-xwidgets`.
 If you don't have xwidget support, you're missing out!

    To check whether your Emacs supports xwidgets, evaluate this in your `*scratch*` buffer: